cloudfoundry/multiapps/README.md

 Contains [MTA](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html) model objects for different specification versions, parsers and validators.

 # Building

+*WARNING* : with [Issue 117](https://github.com/cloudfoundry-incubator/multiapps-cli-plugin/issues/117) the master branch of this repository as well as other artifacts will be renamed.
+Adaptation to any CI/CD infrastructure & scritps will be required.

 ## Build tools
 All components are built with Java 8 and [Apache Maven](http://maven.apache.org/), version `3.3.9` or newer.